nats-io/nats-architecture-and-design/adr/ADR-41.md

 #### MsgTraceEgress and MsgTraceIngress

 These messages indicates the message entering and leaving the server via a `kind` connection.
 It includes the `acc` it's being sent for, subscription (`sub`) and Queue Group (`queue`) on the Egress.

+**Note** that for non CLIENT egresses, the subscription and queue group will be omitted.
+This is because NATS Servers optimize and send a single message across servers, based on a known interest, and let the remote servers match local subscribers.
+So it would be misleading to report the first match that caused a server to forward a message across the route as the egress' subscription.

 Here in cases of ACLs denying a publish the `error` will be filled in: